Below you will see a description of some of the core therapy approaches I use.

 EMDR is a type of therapy designed to help people heal from distressing or traumatic experiences.
 When something overwhelming happens, the brain sometimes doesn’t fully process the memory, and it can get “stuck,” causing ongoing emotional pain, flashbacks, or anxiety.
 EMDR helps the brain reprocess these memories in a way that feels less upsetting.
 During a session, the therapist guides the person to briefly focus on a traumatic memory while using eye movements or other forms of gentle, rhythmic stimulation (like tapping).
 This helps the brain reprocess the memory properly, reducing its emotional charge and allowing the person to feel more at peace with what happened.
 EMDR is often used for trauma, but it can also help with anxiety, grief, phobias, and more.

 I use several mind–body approaches within therapy to support emotional wellbeing and nervous system regulation.
 Mind–body approaches recognise the close connection between the body, brain, and emotional experiences, and work by supporting the body to feel safer and more regulated so that difficult thoughts, memories, and feelings can be processed with greater ease.
-These approaches may include EFT (Emotional Freedom Techniques) tapping, somatic and body-based awareness strategies, sensorimotor approaches, polyvagal-informed strategies, grounding and stabilisation techniques, breath-based practices, sensory-informed regulation strategies, and gentle movement-based practices.
-Mind–body approaches are used alongside talk-based therapy and are offered collaboratively.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.